The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 Are there scholarships available?

-Yes!
+Yes.
 If you’re an alumnus of Concordia, you’re eligible for the Alumni Scholarship, which is $500 per course.
 We also have numerous Business Community Partners, so if you work at one of these businesses, you are eligible for our Business Community Scholarship.
+Concordia also offers Veteran scholarships and scholarships for those in public and Christian places of education.

 When it comes to funding your education, be sure to check with your employer to see if they will pay a portion of your tuition.

-You can learn more about our Uncommon Scholarships here.
+Learn more about our Uncommon Scholarships.

 Application Requirements